noi-techpark/odh-docs/source/domains.rst

 The SASAbus API is part of the Mobility domain and allows to access various type of data about buses and station.

-..
-   The Tourism Domain allows to access data about events, hotels, and other resources related to travelling in South Tyrol.

 .. _authentication: